Withdrawal Rate Strategies to Manage Retirement Income

 Following these rules takes discipline.
 The reward is a higher level of retirement income, and an increased ability to maintain purchasing power.

 It is important to make informed decisions about your money.
-If all this investment “mumbo jumbo” gets overwhelming, then take a step back, and think of it like a new career.
+If all this investment “mumbo jumbo” gets overwhelming, then take a step back, and think of it as a new career.
 It takes time to learn new skills.
 Remember, the right decisions will help you generate retirement income that will last.

 Prior to implementing a retirement income plan of your own, take the time to learn as much as you can.
 Try one of these online investment classes to learn more.
 If you seek professional advice from a qualified fee-only financial advisor make sure you find someone familiar with the latest research in this area.